 If you want to learn more about Admix feel free to reach out to me or contact Admix directly by emailing Sam.Huber@Admix.in.

-Authored by Philip Specht, a member of the Speedinvest Network Effects team.
-The team invests in SaaS-enabled platforms and marketplaces and other Network Effects-driven businesses where the value of a product increases with every new user.
+Authored by Philip Specht, a member of the Speedinvest Marketplaces & Consumer team.
+The team invests in SaaS-enabled platforms and marketplaces and other network effects-driven businesses where the value of a product increases with every new user.
 Enabled by new technologies in areas we cannot even imagine today, the team believes these are the businesses that will continue to revolutionize the world.